WiDi: Miracast

 The Miracast standard is supported in Intel Wireless Display versions 3.5 through 6.0, when it was discontinued.
 After this development, Intel recommended that business users utilize Intel Unite as a platform for collaboration.
-Miracast was included in Android 4.2 smart phones and onwards and on Windows 8.1 and 10.
+Miracast was included in Android 4.2 smart phones through Android 7, and on Windows 8.1 and 10.
 It can stream on TVs, projectors, and media players.